nanoman689/interview_questions/README.md

 ### Explain the difference between synchronous and asynchronous functions.
 When you execute something synchronously, you wait for it to finish before moving on to another task.
 When you execute something asynchronously, you can move on to another task before it finishes.

   **Synchronized** means "connected", or "dependent" in some way.
 In other words two synchronous tasks must be aware of one another, and one must execute in some way that is dependent on the other.
 In most cases that means that one cannot start until the other has completed.
 Asynchronous means they are totally independent and neither one must consider the other in any way, either in initiation or in execution.

 You are in a queue to get a movie ticket.
 You cannot get one until everybody in front of you gets one, and the same applies to the people queued behind you.

   **Asynchronous** is like You are in a restaurant with many other people.
 You order your food.
 Other people can also order their food, they don't have to wait for your food to be cooked and served to you before they can order.
 In the kitchen restaurant workers are continuously cooking, serving, and taking orders.
 People will get their food served as soon as it is cooked.

 ### What is event loop?
+The main event loop is the central routine in the browser responsible for queueing up these events as they occur and calling the handler functions.
+Browsers generally execute all event handlers on a single thread, so if one handler takes a long time to run it will make the page appear unresponsive as other user initiated events can't be handled in a timely fashion.

-  * What is the difference between call stack and task queue?
+ **What is the difference between call stack and task queue?**
+A job queue (sometimes batch queue), is a data structure maintained by job scheduler software containing jobs to run.

+A call stack is a stack data structure that stores information about the active subroutines of a computer program.
+This kind of stack is also known as an execution stack, control stack, run-time stack, or machine stack, and is often shortened to just "the stack".

+So in short, a job queue is a queue of things to do (usually stored persistant) and a call stack is a stack of routines.

+A job would have variables assigned to it, and a call stack would be the abstract implementation.

 #### Testing Questions: